Shot0/Shot0/README.md

 # 🖖🏽・Welcome on my profile page

-# ⌨️・New to javascript, html and C.
+# ⌨️・NodeJS, new to C, C# and python.

-# ⚡️・Discord : Shoto LX#1412
+# ⚡️・Discord : Shoto ☯#0911

-# 🔗・Actually in development of my discord bot called Hinata.
+# 🔗・I am actually learning JavaScript with HTML / CSS.